phrac/partflux/README.rst

 ========
 Partfindr is a web application that helps users find information about any part number.
 The application is written in Python using the Django framework.
-Search is provided by Apache Lucene/Solr, and data is stored in PostgreSQL.
+Search is provided by Google Custom Search, and data is stored in PostgreSQL.

 Dependencies